Low Salt Dijon-style Mustard

 Sauces, Low Phosphorus, Low Potassium, Low Protein, Low Sodium

-Based on Makes 3/4 cup (1 teaspoon is a serving) servings per recipe.
+Based on 12 (1 teaspoon) servings per recipe.

 - Combine ingredients in a 1-quart saucepan.